Debt can be a scary subject, whether it’s finding out how much we really owe or burying our heads in the sand by simply repaying the minimum.

 4. Pay more than the minimum

 Stuck in the minimum rut?
 Overpay whenever you can to clear your debt faster and lower your debt-to-income ratio.
 Keeping checking those credit scores, you’ll soon see them go up.
 Just ensure there is no penalty for early repayment, and if so, take that into account in your overall bill.
+This is especially important for those looking to pay off credit card debt.

 5. Budget, budget, budget